 SIN in-person process:

 You should allow at least 3-4 hours to get your SIN number as you cannot make an appointment time – you simply show up, get a number and wait.
 It can take anywhere from 10mins to a few hours depending on how busy they are.
-If you don’t arrange your card in Vancouver or Squamish there is an office in Whistler but the hours are limited – view opening dates here.
+If you don’t arrange your SIN in Vancouver or Squamish there is an office in Whistler but the hours are limited – view opening dates here.
 Note that these hours are usually when you are on-snow with the program so please don’t rely on being able to get your SIN in Whistler.

 Note that Service Canada offices are generally only open Monday – Friday 8:30am – 4pm.
 If you arrive late in the day they may turn you away if you won’t be seen in time.
 Best to go in the morning if at all possible!